Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Mammography is an X-ray of your breast tissue.
 The image that it makes is called a mammogram.
 A mammogram can help find problems in your breasts, such as cysts or cancer.
-Breast implants can interfere with taking and reading mammograms, so special techniques must be used to get the best image.
+Breast implants can interfere with taking and reading mammograms.
+Special techniques must be used to get the best image.
 A mammogram is generally done by a technologist.